 When contacting the Department of Public Safety, a Complainant may seek a criminal investigation, administrative investigation, or both.
 A Complainant is not required to consent to a criminal investigation in order for an administrative investigation to occur, or to receive services under Title IX.
 When conducting both the criminal and administrative investigations simultaneously, information is shared between investigators, who will typically work together throughout the investigation.
-A Complainant may always choose to participate, or withdraw their participation, from either investigative process.
+A Complainant may always choose to participate, or withdraw their participation, from either investigative process at any time.

 The Department of Public Safety does not have the authority to conduct criminal investigations for reports of sexual misconduct that occur off-campus, but can conduct administrative investigations of off-campus incidents.
-Several municipalities are located in the surrounding area, and determining which police department has authority to investigate depends upon where the incident occurred.

-B. CONFIDENTIALITY AND PRIVACY CONSIDERATIONS

-The University is committed to protecting the privacy of all people involved in a report of sexual assault, sexual harassment or other sexual misconduct.
-Information related to a report to the University of sexual assault, sexual harassment or other sexual misconduct will be kept private by the University unless disclosure is required by law; thus, it will be shared only with those University officials with a legitimate interest in order to assist in the investigation and/or in the resolution of the matter.
+B. CONFIDENTIALITY AND PRIVACY CONSIDERATIONS The University is committed to protecting the privacy of all people involved in a report of sexual assault, sexual harassment or other sexual misconduct.
+Information related to a report to the University of sexual assault, sexual harassment or other sexual misconduct will be kept private by the University unless disclosure is required by law; thus, it will be shared only with those University officials with a designated interest in order to assist in the investigation and/or in the resolution of the matter.
 Under no circumstances will the University release the name of the Complainant to the general public without the express consent of the Complainant.
 Whenever a report of sexual assault, sexual harassment or other sexual misconduct is made, Villanova has an obligation to take steps to ensure it is providing a safe, non-discriminatory environment for all members of the Villanova community.
-If a Complainant discloses an experience of sexual misconduct and requests that no further investigation into a particular incident be conducted or disciplinary action taken, the University will weigh the Complainant's request against its obligation to provide a safe and non-discriminatory environment for the University community, as explained in Section C below.
+If a Complainant discloses an experience of sexual misconduct and requests that no further investigation into a particular incident be conducted or disciplinary action taken, the University will weigh the Complainant's request against its obligation to provide a safe and non- discriminatory environment for the University community, as explained in Section C below.